Argon: Applications

 Other noble gases would be equally suitable for most of these applications, but argon is by far the cheapest.
-Argon is inexpensive, since it occurs naturally in air and is readily obtained as a byproduct of cryogenic air separation in the production of liquid oxygen and liquid nitrogen: the primary constituents of air are used on a large industrial scale.
+It is inexpensive, since it occurs naturally in air and is readily obtained as a byproduct of cryogenic air separation in the production of liquid oxygen and liquid nitrogen: the primary constituents of air are used on a large industrial scale.
 The other noble gases (except helium) are produced this way as well, but argon is the most plentiful by far.
-The bulk of argon applications arise simply because it is inert and relatively cheap.
+The bulk of its applications arise simply because it is inert and relatively cheap.

 Industrial processes

 Argon is used in some high-temperature industrial processes where ordinarily non-reactive substances become reactive.
 For example, an argon atmosphere is used in graphite electric furnaces to prevent the graphite from burning.

 For some of these processes, the presence of nitrogen or oxygen gases might cause defects within the material.
 Argon is used in some types of arc welding such as gas metal arc welding and gas tungsten arc welding, as well as in the processing of titanium and other reactive elements.
 An argon atmosphere is also used for growing crystals of silicon and germanium.

 Argon is used in the poultry industry to asphyxiate birds, either for mass culling following disease outbreaks, or as a means of slaughter more humane than electric stunning.
 Argon is denser than air and displaces oxygen close to the ground during inert gas asphyxiation.
 Its non-reactive nature makes it suitable in a food product, and since it replaces oxygen within the dead bird, argon also enhances shelf life.

 Argon is sometimes used for extinguishing fires where valuable equipment may be damaged by water or foam.